mintty/mintty/wiki/CtrlSeqs.md

 The following rules describe the character sequences to be handled as 2-cell emojis:

-0. The rules below need to be applied to any character sequence depending on the respective pattern only, regardless of whether it has a Unicode emoji definition, and regardless of whether it has a glyph in the current glyph set.
+0. The rules below are applied to any character sequence that begins with a potential emoji base character, regardless of whether it has a Unicode emoji definition, and regardless of whether it has a glyph in the current glyph set.
 1. Appending variation selector U+FE0F as a combining character changes any